 9.2 You should check this page occasionally to ensure you are happy with any changes to this policy.

-9.3 We may notify you of changes to this policy [by email or through the private messaging system on our website].
+9.3 We may notify you of changes to this policy by email.

 10. Your rights